openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.5.13 =
+* Fix for hierarchical list of categories in add link form

+= 7.5.12 =
+* Added missing parameters for iframe white listing

+= 7.5.11 =
+* Added iframe to white list of HTML tags for configuration options
+* Enabled embed shortcodes inside of large description fields

+= 7.5.10 =
+* Added option to suppress linklist div from output

 = 7.5.9 =
 * Fixed admin stylesheet to avoid conflict with default editor